Demazure crystals for flagged key polynomials: Introduction

 \begin{theorem}[{See Theorem~\ref{demazure crystal sskt}}] Each $\SSKT(\alpha,\varphi)$ is a Demazure crystal. \end{theorem}

 Taking the character of $\SSKT(\alpha,\varphi)$ gives a flagged generalization of key polynomials.
 One reason that our flagged constructions are natural to consider is that such \defn{flagged key polynomials} have already appeared in the literature in a different form.
-In particular, Reiner and Shimozono considered flagged key polynomials in the context of a flagged Littlewood-Richardson rule \cite[Thm.~20]{RS}.
-Their original definition, which we review in \S\ref{4.3}, does not involve key tableaux.
-As an application of our main results, however, we can prove the following:
+Reiner and Shimozono considered flagged key polynomials in the context of a flagged Littlewood-Richardson rule \cite[Thm.~20]{RS}.
+Their original definition does not involve key tableaux; however, we can prove the following: